The Essential Guide to Network Infrastructure for Beginners

 4. Cat 7: Cat 7 (Category 7) cables are designed for even higher speeds and better performance than Cat 6a cables.
 They support data rates up to 10 Gbps over distances of up to 100 meters, with a maximum bandwidth of 600 MHz.
 Cat 7 cables are less common than the previous categories but offer improved shielding and performance.

-See also The Top Network Infrastructure Trends for the Coming Year
+See also The Ultimate Network Infrastructure Security Guide

 Cable Testing and Troubleshooting